 Horticultural therapy is a professional discipline that uses plants and gardening activities to improve a person’s physical and psychological health.
 Undeniably, hospitals can be stressful environments for patients.
 Horticultural therapy offers a calming and peaceful alternative, providing patients with the chance to interact with nature, thus fostering healing and recovery.

-A voir aussi : Can Mindful Walking in Urban Green Spaces Reduce the Prevalence of Workplace Stress?
+Sujet a lire : Can Mindful Walking in Urban Green Spaces Reduce the Prevalence of Workplace Stress?

 The therapy varies in design and scale, depending on the needs and abilities of patients.
 It may involve indoor gardening or larger-scale outdoor gardens and can be applied in a group or individual setting.
 This approach allows for customization based on the patient’s health condition and physical capabilities.